-Garett Tujague is in his fifth season at Virginia on Bronco Mendenhall’s staff and is the offensive line coach.
+Garett Tujague is in his sixth season at Virginia on Bronco Mendenhall’s staff and is the offensive line coach.

 The 2019 season was special one in Charlottesville as the Cavaliers won the Atlantic Coast Conference’s Coastal Division for the first time and made their first appearance in the ACC Championship game.
 UVA appeared in its first New Year’s Six bowl game, the Orange Bowl, and finished ranked No. 24 in the final College Football Playoff poll and No. 25 in the final USA Today coaches poll.
 It is UVA’s first string of three-straight bowl appearances since UVA went to four bowl games between 2002 and 2005.

 Tujague’s (TOO-jay) offense line blocked for an offense that broke five team records in 2019, which includes most first downs (296), first downs passing (180), completions (337), passing yards (3,748) and points scored (449).
 UVA also tied the 1990 team for most touchdowns (56), while the UVA offense in 2019 averaged 33.2 points per game, which is No. 2 all-time to Virginia’s 1990 team.
 UVA amassed over 5,000 yards of total offense in both 2018 and 2019, which marks only the second time in program history UVA has done that in back-to-back seasons.
 Prior to Mendenhall and Tujague’s arrival, UVA only surpassed 5,000 yards of total offense four times.